 Since sole props pay taxes as individuals, you can find your income tax percentage by looking at the tax table for the year.

 Which tax forms do I have to file as a sole proprietor?

-In addition to filing a personal tax return (Form 1040) you’ll have to file Schedule C, ‘Profit or Loss from Business (Sole Proprietorship),’ which is a two-page schedule of Form 1040 that looks like this:
+In addition to filing a personal tax return (Form 1040), you’ll have to file Schedule C at the end of the year.
+Called “Profit or Loss from Business (Sole Proprietorship),” the form is two pages to be added to Form 1040 and looks like this:

 Sole proprietors use Schedule C to tell the IRS about their business’ income and expenses for that tax year.